 Nickole Brown received her MFA from the Vermont College, studied literature at Oxford University, and was the editorial assistant for the late Hunter S. Thompson.
 She worked at Sarabande Books for ten years.
 Her first collection, Sister, a novel-in-poems, was published in 2007 with a new edition reissued in 2018.
 Her second book, a biography-in-poems about her grandmother called Fanny Says, came out from BOA Editions in 2015 and won the Weatherford Award for Appalachian Poetry.
 The audio book of that collection came out in 2017.
 She has received grants from the National Endowment for the Arts, the Kentucky Foundation for Women, and the Kentucky Arts Council.
 She was an Assistant Professor at the University of Arkansas at Little Rock for four years and was the co-editor of the Marie Alexander Poetry Series for ten.
 Currently, she teaches periodically at a number of places, including the Sewanee School of Letters MFA Program, the Great Smokies Writing Program at UNCA, and the Hindman Settlement School.
 She lives with her wife, poet Jessica Jacobs, in Asheville where she volunteers at three different animal sanctuaries.
 Since 2016, she’s been writing about these animals, resisting the kind of pastorals that made her (and many of the working-class folks from the Kentucky that raised her) feel shut out of nature and the writing about it.
 Her work speaks in a Southern-trash-talking way about nature beautiful, damaged, dangerous, and in desperate need of saving.
 To Those Who Were Our First Gods, a chapbook of these first nine poems, won the 2018 Rattle Prize, and her essay-in-poems, The Donkey Elegies, was published by Sibling Rivalry Press in 2020.

 Jessica Jacobs is the author of Take Me with You, Wherever You’re Going (Four Way Books), one of Library Journal’s Best Poetry Books of the Year, winner of the Devil’s Kitchen Reading Award from Southern Illinois University and the Goldie Award in Poetry from the Golden Crown Literary Society, and a finalist for the Brockman-Campbell, Julie Suk, and American Fiction Book Awards.
 Her debut collection, Pelvis with Distance (White Pine Press), a biography-in-poems of Georgia O’Keeffe, won the New Mexico Book Award in Poetry, was an Over the Rainbow selection by the American Library Association, and was a finalist for the Lambda Literary Award and Julie Suk Award.
 Jacobs holds an M.F.A. from Purdue University, where she served as the Editor-in-Chief of Sycamore Review, and a B.A. from Smith College.
 Her poetry, essays, and fiction have appeared in publications including Orion, New England Review, Crazyhorse, and Guernica.
-An avid long-distance runner, Jessica has worked as a rock climbing instructor, bartender, and professor—leading workshops around the country and teaching for Hendrix College, UNC-Wilmington’s MFA program, and Writing Workshops in Greece, among other programs—and is now the Chapbook Editor of the Beloit Poetry Journal and as the Distinguished Poet of the Western Region for the Gilbert-Chappell Mentorship Series.
+An avid long-distance runner, Jessica has worked as a rock climbing instructor, bartender, and professor—leading workshops around the country and teaching for Hendrix College, UNC-Wilmington’s MFA program, and Writing Workshops in Greece, among other programs—and is now the Chapbook Editor of the Beloit Poetry Journal.
 She lives in Asheville, NC, with her wife, the poet Nickole Brown, with whom she co-authored Write It!
-100 Poetry Prompts to Inspire (Spruce Books/PenguinRandomHouse), and is at work on parallel collections of essays and poems exploring spirituality, Torah, and Midrash.
+100 Poetry Prompts to Inspire (Spruce Books/PenguinRandomHouse).
+She is the founder of Yetzirah, a new literary organization for Jewish poets. unalone, her collection of poems in conversation with the Book of Genesis, will be published by Four Way Books in 2024.